VictorPhan/Cellular-Growth-Simulation/README.md

 ###Todo:
 * Create object for keeping track of lineage
 * Assign better variable and function names
-* Documentation for the functions and setting parameters to run the program
+* Organise functions into folders